power usage effectiveness (PUE) Liquid cooling vs. air cooling in the data center

 Here are some ways data centers can use nature to cool their facilities:

 • Geothermal cooling uses the near-constant temperature of the Earth below surface level to provide cooling.
-It's an old idea used to keep food cold centuries ago and adapted to our modern era.
+It's a centuries-old idea, once used to keep food cold, adapted to our modern era.
 In data centers, geothermal cooling uses a closed-loop pipe system with water or another coolant that runs through vertical wells underground, filled with a heat-transferring liquid.
 Iron Mountain's western Pennsylvania data center, Verne Global in Iceland and Green Mountain in Norway use geothermal cooling for their data centers.

 • Evaporative cooling, or swamp cooling, takes advantage of the drop in temperature that occurs when water is exposed to moving air and begins to vaporize and change to a gas.
 A fan draws warm data center air through a water- or coolant-moistened pad, and as the liquid evaporates, the air is chilled and pushed back into the data center.
 It can cost a fraction of an air-cooled HVAC system and works best in low-humidity climates.